NAG-DevOps/speed-hpc/software-list.md

-# Software Installed On Speed {#sect:software-details}
+# Software Installed On Speed {#sect:software-list}

-This is a generated section by a script; last updated on *Tue Jul 23 10:48:52 PM EDT 2024*.
+This is a generated section by a script; last updated on *Fri Dec 20 04:37:31 PM EST 2024*.
 We have two major software trees: Scientific Linux 7 (EL7), which is outgoing, and AlmaLinux 9 (EL9).
 After major synchronization of software packages is complete, we will stop maintaining the EL7 tree and will migrate the remaining nodes to EL9.